 Proper approvals must be obtained prior to any business related travel.
 The A/P department audits all travel approval and expense reports for adherence to PASSHE and University policies before issuing payment.
 The traveler will be contacted if a problem exists.
 Under normal circumstances, payment will be issued within ten days of receipt in A/P. Employees can elect to have their reimbursement directly deposited into their bank account.

 Note: In order to comply with IRS Publication 463, under the accountable plan your expenses must have a business connection and you must adequately account for these expenses within a reasonable period of time.
-A reasonable period of time as defined by IRS publication 463 is 60 days after your expenses were paid or incurred.
+A reasonable period of time as defined by IRS publication 463 is 60 days after your expenses were incurred.
 If reimbursements are made outside of the 60 day time frame, the reimbursements are considered income and must be included in the employee’s wages on the W-2 form.
-Please be mindful of this IRS ruling, any expense reports submitted after the 60 day period require a written explanation for the delay be attached and approved by the Vice President, Finance and Administration.
+Please be mindful of this IRS ruling, any expense reports submitted after the 60 day period will be considered taxable income and will be processed through payroll.

 The State System and a third party (e.g., professional organizations, governmental agencies) may share in the payment of travel costs as long as an employee is not reimbursed twice for the same costs.
 If an employee receives payment by a third party, the employee must reduce the amount of reimbursement requested from the State System by the payment received, or refund that amount to the State System.

 Supervisors are responsible for reviewing and approving travel expense report submitted by employees.
 Employees are responsible for ensuring that expenses claimed on their travel reimbursement vouchers are proper and accurate.
 Careless, fraudulent, or negligent preparation of a travel expense report will require financial restitution and may result in disciplinary action.
 A traveler who knowingly presents a false, fraudulent, or fictitious claim may be subject to penalties under criminal statutes.